 Many pool and spa chemicals are deemed ‘hazardous’ in the Globally Harmonized System of Classification and Labelling of Chemicals (otherwise known as the GHS).

 The GHS is an internationally recognised system that allows the accurate communication of information about hazardous chemicals through labelling and safety data sheets.
-Physical and health hazards of the pool chemical are vital for maintaining the health and safety of any workplace operations.
+Knowing the physical and health hazards of the pool chemical is vital for maintaining the health and safety of any workplace operations.

 Safety data sheets of hazardous chemical products outline the physical and health hazards associated with that substance.
 There are many sections that offer vital information about the substance including: